Basic Linear Algebra

 • Rank - maximum number of linearly independent row vector in a matrix

-• Rank by row reduction: $\mathbf{A}$ is row equivalent to a row-echelon form $\mathbf{B}$
+• Rank by row reduction: A\mathbf{A} is row equivalent to a row-echelon form B\mathbf{B}

-• Nonzero rows of $\mathbf{B}$ form a basis for the row space of $\mathbf{A}$
+• Nonzero rows of B\mathbf{B} form a basis for the row space of A\mathbf{A}

 • Consistency of nonhomogeneous systems

-• Minor determinant - $M_{ij}$, the determinant of the submatrix obtained by deleting the $i$th row and the $j$th column of $\mathbf{A}$
+• Minor determinant - MijM_{ij}, the determinant of the submatrix obtained by deleting the iith row and the jjth column of A\mathbf{A}

 • The sign gives checkerboard pattern starting from plus